2021 Lighting the Way Autism Virtual Conference

 Due to concerns related to the potential spread of coronavirus (COVID-19), the Lighting the Way Conference has moved to a virtual format, June 10-11, 2021.

 - The 2021 conference has moved to a week-long virtual sharing of resources, videos and short presentations via the web page from June 7-11.
 More information will be uploaded throughout the spring.

-- The $100 registration fee included meals, breaks and handouts.
+- The $100 registration fee will include meals, breaks and handouts.

 - Campus Map and Lodging Options

-- Contact Us — If you have questions or need further information about the conference.
+- Contact Us (firstname.lastname@example.org) if you have questions or need further information about the conference.

 Dr. Kerry Magro is an award-winning professional speaker, best-selling author and autism consultant to the HBO series Mrs. Fletcher.
 He started professional speaking nine years ago via the National Speakers Association and has spoken at over 900 events during that time.
 In addition, Magro is CEO & President of KFM Making A Difference, a nonprofit organization that hosts inclusion events and has provided 68 scholarships for students with autism for college.

 In his spare time, Magro hosts a Facebook page called A Special Community (now with 194,000 Facebook followers) where he does on-camera interviews highlighting people impacted by a diagnosis to break down barriers in our community.
 His videos have been watched over 30 million times.

 Magro’s best-selling books Defining Autism From The Heart, Autism and Falling in Love and I Will Light It Up Blue! have all reached Amazon best-seller lists for Special Needs Parenting.
 For his efforts, Kerry has been featured in major media and worked with amazing brands including The Today Show, CBS News, Inside Edition, Upworthy and Huffington Post, among others.
 He is based in Hoboken, New Jersey, and can be contacted at Kerrymagro@gmail.com.